 Knockfierna County Limerick

-Knockfierna is known as the hill of truth or the hill of the fairies situated in West Limerick close to Adare, Croom and Ballingarry.
-Locals can tell what the weather will be like for the coming day by looking at the hill by judging the view of the summit of the hill.
-Knockfierna was badly hit with the famine of 1845/47 it was highly populated until this.
-A lot of people perished during this awful famine.
+Knockfierna is known as the hill of truth or the hill of the fairies, it is situated in West Limerick around 15 kilometres from Adare.
+The famous hill is near to Croom and Ballingarry.
+Locals can tell what the weather will be like for the coming day by looking at the hill or by judging the view of the summit of the hill.
+Knockfierna was badly hit with during the famine period of 1845 to 1847 it was highly populated until thee famine in Ireland.

-The rambling house is a small country cottage where trad sessions (music sessions) and storytelling nights are held.
+The rambling house is a small country cottage with a thatched roof, it is where trad music sessions (music sessions) and storytelling nights are held.
 It is very popular with people from all over west Limerick who like to meet up and chat and listen to music and stories.

 If you’re interested in visiting Adare see this article on things to see and do in Adare here.

 The entrance to the hill is just a mile outside Ballingarry village.
 There has been a signpost erected to guide you in the right direction.
 There is grass growing in the middle of the passage to Knockfierna which makes it look very nice.

 The hedges are full of greenery and delightful plant species.
 This passageway used to be called the red road.
 There are fields full of cows and cattle from local farmers.
 The hill has a lot of working farms around it.
 These farms date back for many many years.
 You can walk or cycle up to the summit of Knockfierna.

 It really has some spectacular views from the summit.
 All along the path to the top of Knockfierna are old famine houses which will give you a great idea of what life was like up there before the dreadful famine hit causing a lot of destruction and pain to the families who lived up there.
 Wild berries are plentiful up on the hill growing wild all around.